 $500 – 3rd place

-- Recipients of these prizes will be determined based on the evaluation of nomination packages received by the Faculty of Mathematics for the Governor General’s Gold Medal that are due in the Mathematics Graduate Office by March 31.
+- Recipients of these prizes will be determined based on the evaluation of nomination packages received by the Faculty of Mathematics for the Alumni Gold Medal from the previous fall term and Governor General’s Gold Medal that are due in the winter term.

 - Each Department/School may nominate up to two students.